kiq005/kiq005.github.io/_posts/en/2014-09-27-walking-in-many-directions.md

 youtube: true
 css: blog_post.css
 lang: en
+image: "/assets/posts_old/tumblr_inline_ncknzpOTMD1sg03xy.png"
 ---

-This is a problem that I had, and searching for solutions, I see that some people had the problem too, they made solutions, but that solutions don’t work very well for me.
-First I had published this solution in my Portuguese website, http://wwwkaiquedequeiroz.com.<!--break--> Here is a video to show the problem:
+This is a problem that I had, and searching for solutions, I see that some people had the problem too, they made solutions, but that solutions don’t work very well for me.<!--break--> First I had published this solution in my Portuguese website, http://wwwkaiquedequeiroz.com.
+Here is a video to show the problem:

 <div class="youtube" data-embed="u31d7UCRn1c">
     <div class="play-button"></div>